Changing an organization's culture — what people think and how they behave — requires clearly articulated beliefs and principles.

 - It has a problem with low morale and performance issues.
 The organization may wish to implement core values as part of a general cultural change to address such problems.

 Example of EY’s core values and supporting attributes

-- People who demonstrate integrity, respect and teaming
+- People who demonstrate integrity, respect, teaming and inclusiveness

 - People with energy, enthusiasm and the courage to lead

 - People who build relationships based on doing the right thing